lamprosch/Mint-Room/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 5. LISCENCE AND CREDITS<br/>
 "Mint Room" is a software developed for my thesis under the subject "Audio Signals Analysis for Listener's Envelopement Estimation".
-It's developement was supervised by Professor of Electrical & Computer Engineering, John Mourjopoulos and Audiogroup of Patras University.
+Its developement was supervised by Professor of Electrical & Computer Engineering, John Mourjopoulos and Audiogroup of Patras University.
 Any suggestions or questions on this software are welcome.

 Enjoy Mint Room<br/>